 #7) Repeating cues/commands.

 Why are you still doing this?
 You know your dog’s hearing is excellent.
 A dog can only learn to associate your cue with a response if the association is clear.
-If you want “come” to mean something to your dog, that something needs to happen right after you say “come,” and it needs to happen with consistency in order for your dog to understand that after “come,” -comes the thing.
-If every time you say “come,” -you repeat “come” again, what do you think will happen the next time you say “come?”
-I know what your dog thinks will happen, -they think you are going to say “come” again.
+If you want “come” to mean something to your dog, that something needs to happen right after you say “come,” and it needs to happen with consistency in order for your dog to understand that after “come,” -comes them.
+If every time you say “come,” you repeat “come” again, what do you think will happen the next time you say “come?”
+I know what your dog thinks will happen, they think you are going to say “come” again.
 Wait, come again?